nshitolay/cse-15l-lab-reports/lab3.md

 Sources:
 https://www.geeksforgeeks.org/grep-command-in-unixlinux/

-# Command 3 "grep -r -A n"
+# Command 3 - "grep -r -A n"
-This command prints the file containing the pattern and n files after that file.
+This command prints the file containing the given pattern and followed by n number of files after it.

 **Example 1:**
 `grep -r -A 1 "émigrée" written_2`